SitecorePowerShell/Book/data-sources.md

 Something that would be beyond the reach of a regular Sitecore query and potentially something that you would really need to deliver code source for.
 But maybe youâ€™re not in a position to deploy that on your environment?

+### Field Data Source

+Field Data Source provides a great opportunity for a script.

+Below are field types you may wish to use a script:

+- Checklist
+- Droplist
+- Grouped Droplink
+- Grouped Droplist
+- Multilist
+- Name Lookup Value List
+- Droplink

 1. Begin by adding a new script library called *Data Sources* followed by adding a script.
 You can call it something like *Get Tenant Roots*.

 ### References